princeprag/DegradedChips/README.md

 ## Screenshots

-Screenshots are not in the order of the workflow, please visit the hosted live website to check out the project.
+This is how a sample output looks like as of now -

 ![](/images/sample.png)

 ## Contributing

-We'd love to have contributors!
+We'd love to have contributors and especially, encourage the contributions by newbies!
 If you're interested in contributing, take a look at our [CONTRIBUTING.md](./CONTRIBUTING.md)